jedisct1/Pincaster/README.markdown

 The server will take care of avoiding loops and duplicate records.

-In linking records, values for symbolic links are `true` for resolved links, and `false` for orphan links.

-Results contain an additional property named `$links` containing symlinked records.
+Results contain an additional property named `$links` containing found symlinked records.

 Serving documents